PancakeBot/PancakePainter/README.md

 ### User Documentation
- 0. Using the drawing tool:
+ 0. **Using the drawing tool:**
    * Click and drag to draw pancake lines freehand
-   * Click single points to draw polygonal shapes, double-click or press ESC/Enter to complete drawing.
+   * Click single points to draw polygonal shapes, press right click or ESC/Enter to complete drawing.
- 0. Using the selection tool:
+ 0. **Using the selection tool:**
    * Click the center or near a line to select it.
    * Once selected, click and drag the corner handles to scale the object, or the top rotation handle to rotate it.